Nonprofit organization laws by jurisdiction: Belgium

 Vereniging zonder winstoogmerk (Dutch, abbreviated VZW) or Association sans but lucratif (French, abbreviated ASBL) or Vereinigung ohne Gewinnerzielungsabsicht (German, abbreviated VoG) is the legal term for a basic non-profit organization in Belgium and Luxembourg.
 It is a formal designation under Belgian and Luxembourg law, and organisations are entered in a register and allocated numeric identifiers.

-Importance of the association without lucrative purpose in the Belgian economy
+Prominence

 It is estimated that 497,400 employees work for associations without lucrative purpose in Belgium.
 The international associations without lucrative purpose employ an estimated 20,000 to 30,000 people in Belgium.
 Brussels is the second largest city in terms of housing of international associations after Washington, DC.
 The category includes among others professional associations, foundations and NGOs.

-Legal reform of the associations without lucrative purpose rules
+Legal reforms

 In 2019, Belgium adopted new legal rules for private companies which also cover associations without lucrative purpose.
-The new rules allow the association without lucrative purpose to exercise any commercial activity.
-They are, however, not allowed to distribute their profits.
+The new rules allow an association without lucrative purpose to undertake commercial activities, although they are not permitted to distribute their profits.

 Associations without lucrative purpose have been in the past criticized for their poor management practices.
 In response, the new rules also increase the liability for the administrators of an association without lucrative purpose with respect to the association.